The Ministry of Culture, Sports and Tourism said Monday it has appointed conductor Han-Na Chang as CEO of the Seoul Arts Center.

-Since 2007, she has conducted a range of orchestras mainly in Europe and North America, building an international network and broad repertoire.
+Since 2007, Chang has conducted a range of orchestras mainly in Europe and North America, building an international network and broad repertoire.
 In South Korea, she served as artistic director of “Han-Na Chang’s Absolute Classic Festival” at Seongnam Arts Center (’09-’14) and “Han-Na Chang’s Daejeon Grand Festival” at Daejeon Arts Center (’24-’25).
 In November 2025, she was appointed a visiting distinguished professor at the Korea Advanced Institute of Science and Technology’s Graduate School of Culture Technology.

 * This article has been translated by AI.